 Menu of all child pages of Building resources and capabilities

-There is substantial investment in improving police productivity through technologies including facial recognition, robotic process automation, drones, automated redaction, public contact systems, knife detection technologies and artificial intelligence and through the establishment of the Centre for Police Productivity.
-Other key programmes include:
+Police forces across the country will spend billions of pounds over the next few years on technology, using investment from the national police budget for major law enforcement technology programmes.
+There is also substantial investment in improving police productivity through technologies including facial recognition, robotic process automation, drones, automated redaction, public contact systems, knife detection technologies, and artificial intelligence, and through the establishment of the Centre for Police Productivity.
+Digital, Data and Technology (DDaT) includes national and local IT services, and investment programmes for new technologies and capabilities crucial for UK policing to operate efficiently and effectively.

 Advanced systems such as the Home Office Large Major Enquiry system (HOLMES) and the Multi Agency Public Protection System (MAPPS) will facilitate collaboration between policing and law enforcement agencies, enabling a more coordinated and effective response to crime and security challenges.
 This extends to international enforcement through the International Law Enforcement Alerting Platform (I-LEAP).